Karthikkannan-AI/Deep-Learning-based-Elephant-Detection-from-Drone-imagery/README.md

 ## Conclusion ##

 This project is purely done for Demonstration purposes.
-We have showcased this project deploying multiple neural networks simultaneously for the detection of Elephants from Drone imagery.
+We have showcased this project deploying custom trained deep learning model for the detection of Elephants from drone images.
+This project helps in the improvement of Animal Conservation and the better focus on Elephant migration and identifying the pathways of elephants and its impact on agriculture.

 - - - -